liwen611/SWE-Quiz_Solution/Fib.md

     ## [1] 55

 This is a solution found R document, which is a cleaner version of the above.
-But the purpose is to demonstrate the use of Recall though
+The purpose is to demonstrate the use of Recall, but a do.call and simply call the function will work just as well.

 ``` r
 ## A trivial (but inefficient!) example: